openSUSE/osc/README.md

     ./setup.py build
     ./setup.py install
-    # create a symlink `osc` in your path pointing to osc-wrapper.py.
-    ln -s osc-wrapper.py /usr/local/bin/osc

 Alternatively, you can directly use `./osc-wrapper.py` from the source directory, which is easier if you develop on osc.